Bryan Bickell: Chicago Blackhawks (2006–2016)

+Carolina Hurricanes and retirement (2016–2017)

 During the 2016 off-season, Bickell's $4-million salary cap-hit posed a serious problem to the Blackhawks, who were struggling to stay below the NHL's salary cap.
 The team again shopped Bickell to other teams, but few teams seemed to be interested in him and his $4 million cap hit.
-The Blackhawks eventually traded Bickell along with Teuvo Teräväinen at the 2016 NHL Entry Draft to the Carolina Hurricanes in exchange for a 2016 second-round pick (originally acquired from the NY Rangers – used to select Artur Kayumov) and a 2017 third-round pick.
-The Hurricanes also agreed to accept Bickell's cap-hit and remaining contract.
+The Blackhawks eventually traded Bickell along with Teuvo Teräväinen at the 2016 NHL Entry Draft to the Carolina Hurricanes in exchange for a 2016 second-round pick and a 2017 third-round pick on June 15, 2016.
+The Hurricanes also agreed to accept Bickell's cap hit and remaining contract.
 Bickell scored one goal in seven games for the Hurricanes, before experiencing health issues again.
-The Hurricanes announced that Bickell had been diagnosed with multiple sclerosis and placed him on injured reserve on November 12.
+The Hurricanes announced that Bickell had been diagnosed with multiple sclerosis and placed him on injured reserve on November 11.

-Bickell began practicing with the Hurricanes again in January 2017.
-The Hurricanes assigned him to the Charlotte Checkers for conditioning on February 24.
-Bickell returned to the Hurricanes on April 5 and skated in his first NHL game since leaving for MS treatment in November.
-Bickell played the final game of his career on April 9, scoring the only shootout goal of his career in the Hurricanes' 4−3 win against the Flyers.
+Bickell began practicing with the Hurricanes again on January 17, 2017.
+The Hurricanes assigned him to the Charlotte Checkers for a conditioning stint on February 24.
+Bickell returned to the Hurricanes on April 4 in a 5–3 loss against the Minnesota Wild, and skated in his first NHL game since leaving for MS treatment in mid-November.
+Bickell played the final game of his career on April 9, scoring the only shootout goal of his career in the Hurricanes' 4−3 win against the Philadelphia Flyers.
+He concluded the 2016–17 season, his only season with the Hurricanes playing in 11 games and recording one goal.
 He concluded his NHL career with 66 goals and 70 assists over 395 NHL games.
 He also tallied 20 goals and 19 assists in 75 postseason games.

-Retirement

-Bickell announced his retirement on April 8, 2017.
-He played his final game on April 9 against the Philadelphia Flyers.
-The NHL honored Bickell's career at the 2017 NHL Awards ceremony and commended him for showing perseverance while battling multiple sclerosis.
+The NHL honored Bickell's career on June 21, 2017, at the 2017 NHL Awards ceremony and commended him for showing perseverance while battling multiple sclerosis.
 On October 4, Bickell signed a ceremonial one-day contract with the Blackhawks to retire with the team.
-The Blackhawks honored Bickell at the United Center before their 2017–18 season opener on October 5.
+The Blackhawks honored Bickell at the United Center before their 2017–18 season opener on October 5 against the defending Stanley Cup champion Pittsburgh Penguins, which saw the Blackhawks win 10–1.